 7.6 The business of the Ordinary General Assembly shall include:

+7.6.1 review of decisions made by electronic ballot in advance of an Ordinary General Assembly (as per 7.1.2)

-7.6.1 election of the Board;
+7.6.2 election of the Board for positions not decided in advance by electronic vote;

-7.6.2 discussion and vote on the date and venue of the next ISE Congress;
+7.6.3 discussion and vote on the date and venue of the next ISE Congress.
+If there are no proposals to host then the date and venue of the next Congress will be decided by the Board and the members will be informed as soon as the decision is made.

-7.6.3 discussion and vote on the promotion or participation of the ISE in other local, national or international meetings, assemblies or congresses.
-For meetings not identified at the time of the Ordinary General Assembly, discussion will be by the Board as described in Article 11.8.5;
+7.6.4 discussion and vote on the promotion or participation of the ISE in other local, national or international meetings, assemblies or congresses.
+For meetings not identified at the time of the Ordinary General Assembly, discussion will be by the Board;

-7.6.4 discussion and vote on the creation, suspension, disestablishment or amalgamation of Regional Committees as proposed by the Board;
+7.6.5 discussion and vote on the creation, suspension, disestablishment or amalgamation of Regional Committees as proposed by the Board;

-7.6.5 discussion and vote on any recommendations received from the Board in relation to complaints concerning alleged breaches of the ISE Constitution and the Code of Ethics by Members;
+7.6.6 discussion and vote on any recommendations received from the Board in relation to complaints concerning alleged breaches of the ISE Constitution and/or the Code of Ethics by Members;

-7.6.6 approval of the annual financial report;
+7.6.7 approval of the annual financial report;